Find answers to common retirement account questions.

 > > The Landlord’s signature needs to be witnessed by a Notary Public if the eviction letter is not on Letterhead of the complex/company.

-*If we receive proof that does not indicate a future date of when the funds for mortgage or eviction are due, it is okay to accept it as long as the date on the letter is current and not older than 14 days.
+*The letter should indicate a future date of when the funds for mortgage or eviction are due, it is okay to accept it as long as the date on the letter is current and not older than 14 days.
 The letter must indicate that foreclosure/acceleration proceedings may or will take place if the funds are not paid.

-> If the address on record does not match the address of the primary residence on the foreclosure or eviction notice, the participant needs to submit a copy of their current driver’s license showing the primary residence address.
+> If the address on record does not match the address of the primary residence on the foreclosure or eviction notice, the participant needs to have a copy of their current driver’s license showing the primary residence address.
 If the current driver’s license has not yet been updated with the primary residence, the participant may also submit a signed, dated, notarized letter stating that the home in foreclosure, or the residence that the participant is being evicted from, is the primary residence.

-> Provide a copy of the foreclosure notice from the financial institution (on the financial institution’s letterhead) or Court Order (dated within 45 days).
+> A copy of the foreclosure notice from the financial institution (on the financial institution’s letterhead) or Court Order (dated within 45 days).
 The notice or Court Order must clearly state the dollar amount that is due and a future date that it is due in order to remedy the foreclosure proceedings.

 > Delinquent property taxes qualify if they are taxes on the participant’s primary residence and will result in foreclosure or sale of the property.
 The tax notice (dated within 45 days) must reference the tax year(s); it must state the dollar amount due and a future date that is needed to prevent the sale of the property.